Web 2.0 Woes

 “So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath.”
 James 1:19

-Biblical Guidance #1 – It’s not always wise to express your heart just because you can.
+BIBLICAL GUIDANCE #1 – It’s not always wise to express your heart just because you can.

 One of the other problems I have seen with user comments on news, blogs, and other websites is that they are often unloving and unkind towards the author of the original article or the other comments.
 You don’t have to agree with what you read, but that doesn’t give you a license to be rude, ungracious, mean-spirited, or snarky.